Zen (recommendation system)

-Zen (Дзéн) is a personal recommendations service created by Yandex that uses machine learning technology.
+Zen (Дзéн) is a personal recommender system that uses machine learning technology.

+It was created by Yandex and launched in 2015.
 In September 2022, Yandex sold the service to VK.

 Zen creates a feed of content that automatically adjusts to the interests of a user.
 The selection of content is based on the analysis of browsing history, user-specified preferences, location, time of day and other factors.

-The average monthly site traffic is around 59 million people.
+In March 2022, the average monthly site traffic was around 59 million people.

 Technology

-Zen is an example of the implementation of a specialized artificial intelligence technology.
+Zen is an example of the implementation of a weak artificial intelligence technology.
+It uses artificial intelligence to adapt to a user.

 To analyze the interests and preferences of users, Yandex used information about sites that have been visited, as well as user-specified interests.

 The system analyzes the user's favorite sites and other behaviors with the aim of creating a unique model of the user's preferences.
 With an increasing amount of data about the user, the system can offer the user more relevant and topical content, including content from sources unfamiliar to the user.
 Zen adapts to the changing interests of the user.
 For example, if a user begins to read about architecture, content on this subject will appear in their content feed more often.

-Zen belong to the “Discovery” technology category (services and apps that use artificial intelligence to adapt to a user).

 The technology that underlies Zen was adapted by Yandex and CERN for use in the Large Hadron Collider.
 It is used to provide in-depth analysis of the results of physics experiments taking place at the LHС.